diegonti/mxgap/README.md

 `mxgap` is a computational tool designed to streamline electronic structure calculations for MXenes using hybrid functionals like PBE0.
 By employing Machine Learning (ML) models, mxgap predicts the PBE0 bandgap based on features extracted from a PBE calculation.
 Here’s a detailed overview of its functionality:

 ### 1. Feature Extraction:
-- Automatically extracts essential features and key data from a PBE calculation output, specifically tailored for [VASP](https://www.vasp.at/) (Vienna Ab initio Simulation Package) outputs.
+- Automatically extracts essential features and key data from a PBE calculation output, specifically tailored for [VASP](https://www.vasp.at/) (Vienna *Ab initio* Simulation Package) outputs.
 - It leverages the structural information from the CONTCAR file, and optionally users can choose to include the density of states (DOS) from the DOSCAR file to enhance prediction accuracy, depending on the selected ML model.
 - The program is designed for periodic systems.
-So, for now, it expects a *p*($1\times1$) terminated MXene unit cell in the CONTCAR file for proper functionality.
+So, currently the tool requires a *p*($1\times1$) terminated MXene unit cell in the CONTCAR file for proper functionality.

 ### 2. ML Prediction:
 - Uses trained ML models to predict bandgap values, reducing the computational cost associated with performing full PBE0 calculations.